-Take a look back at 2016’s most notable papers and memorable quotes.
+Take a look back at the year’s notable papers and hot topics in autism research, plus Spectrum’s standout stories and quotes.

 Autism is a chameleon: What it looks like changes from one person to the next.
 Individual differences crop up both in its core features and in the conditions that often accompany it: depression, epilepsy, anxiety and attention deficit hyperactivity disorder.

 No one knows exactly what lies at the root of autism — but that hasn’t stopped scientists from speculating.

 How clinical genetics is giving families long-sought answers and transforming autism care.